-We are an inclusive venue and can accommodate groups of up to 180 children.
+We are an inclusive venue and can accommodate groups of up to 100 children.
 The timetable you follow will depend upon the size of your group.

-The timings shown are approximate and can vary depending on how the session progresses.
+The timings shown are approximate and can vary depending on how the workshop and tours progress.
 We are able to be flexible and the Education Leaders will consult with you on the day if there are particular circumstances or considerations.